sujoe77/backend/service_prime/README.md

 # 1. Implementation

-## 1.0 Run the service
+## 1.0 Project Structure

-Rest service in the folder service_prime gRPC service in the folder akka_prime
+Rest service in the folder rest,

+gRPC service in the folder gRPC,

 Services can run either in IDE, or from command line with main calsses specified with dependencies.

 No need to deploy to tomcat or JEE server.

 REST service with port 8080, gPRC port 10001.